epubli/permission-bundle/README.md

 ## Things which need to be done

+- Filter GET-Requests on the collection to only contain items which the user is authorized to see
 - ApiPlatform Subresources
-- Permissions for properties instead of whole entities
+- Permissions for properties instead of whole entities (at least for patch and put)
 - Performance needs to be increased (Caching?)
 - Permissions from the anonymous role need to be applied if no token exists